xd009642/streamer-template/doc/04_axum_api.md

 }
 ```

-When we receive biinary data this is audio so we send into our transcoding task.
+When we receive binary data this is audio so we send into our transcoding task.
 If that sending has failed it means one of two things:

 1. Transcoding failed with an error